| DAD'S MEMORIES as

 couple of years.
 He came to Decatur, and was a grocery clerk and regularly

 delivered groceries.
+Mom and

 Dad (Forrest Andrews and Ida Morgan) met when Dad was delivering groceries